johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-02-25-ts-loader-400-fork-ts-checker-webpack.md

 ---
-title: "ts-loader 4 / fork-ts-checker-webpack-plugin 0.4"
+title: 'ts-loader 4 / fork-ts-checker-webpack-plugin 0.4'
 authors: johnnyreilly
 tags: [webpack 4, fork-ts-checker-webpack-plugin, ts-loader]
 hide_table_of_contents: false
 ---

 webpack 4 has shipped!

 ## `ts-loader`

 The [`ts-loader`](https://github.com/TypeStrong/ts-loader) 4 is available too.
 For details see our release [here](https://github.com/TypeStrong/ts-loader/releases/tag/v4.0.0).
 To start using `ts-loader` 4:

 - When using `yarn`: `yarn add ts-loader@4.1.0 -D`
 - When using `npm`: `npm install ts-loader@4.1.0 -D`

 Remember to use this in concert with the webpack 4.
 To see a working example take a look at [the "vanilla" example](https://github.com/johnnyreilly/ts-loader/tree/master/examples/vanilla).